Yann-Situ/MinvayuPolarPrinter/README.md

 ### `generate_polygons_gcode.py`

-Generate a gcode file corresponding to the print of regular polygons in the xy-plane.
+Generate a gcode file corresponding to the print of regular polygons in the *xy*-plane.
 The script take parameter lines in standard input and write gcode lines in the standard output.\
 In the MinvayuPolarPrinter project, we use this script to create gcode file to test the xy polar movement.